 They’re lightweight yet one of the most powerful money tools to use every day.

 Debit cards are set up to expire periodically for your protection.
 If the card is expired, don’t try to use it.
 Make sure to get a new one.
-If updated on time, they’re going to accompany you for all your payments.
+If updated on time, they will accompany you for all your payments.